thoilene/Disaster-Response-Pipeline/app/README.md

-Folder to contain python script and other files for the disaster app.
+Folder to contain python script and other files for the disaster response app.
 -